 There is a story by Amy Hempel called “The Harvest.”
 It’s about a girl who gets into a motorcycle accident and must recover after sustaining a grievous injury that left a large scar on her leg.
 In the end of the story, the girl is standing on a beach and a child asks her what happened to her leg.
 She tells him a shark attacked her.
 He asks “And you’re going back in?”

 Every day the shark could attack, and sometimes it does.
 And, despite my time spent on forging an existential acquaintance with death, and knowing that eventually I’ll meet the real thing, perhaps while shitting my drawers, perhaps after my face has been licked off my skull by a beloved family pet, the whole point is that this makes me cognizant of the very fact that I am alive.

 — Brianna Berbenuik

 Brianna Berbenuik is a 20-something misanthropist living in Victoria in British Columbia.
 She is a fan of kitschy pop-culture, terrible Nic Cage movies, the philosophy of Slavoj Zizek, and Freud.
-You can find her at Love & Darkness & My Side-Arm on her twitter account where she goes by ukrainiak47.
 She has contributed several essays and poems to NC.
 Look her up in the Poetry and Nonfiction tables of content.